saurishc/saurishc.github.io/_posts/2023-08-25-fluidBasics.md

 ---

 ## Distinction between Solids and Fluids
 When we interact with a solid (apply a force on it), it bends (deforms/changes shape) -- the amount of deformation depends on the force.
-When we apply a force on a liquid, it flows -- its deformation increases with time.
+When we apply a force on a fluid, it flows -- its deformation increases with time.

+#### Definition
+_A fluid is a material in which small (suitably chosen) forces can change the relative positions of its elements by a significant (not small) amount.
+A fluid deforms continuously under the application of a shear stress, however small._

 Many materials exhibit both solid-like and fluid-like characters (viscoelastic materials).
 In this course, we will discuss only simple fluids in which arbitrarily small forces result in macroscopic deformations (change in relative positions of its elements).

 ## The Continuum Hypothesis